 In addition, applications must describe the evidence-based burden of disease on public health and how the proposed research may alleviate that burden in the short- and long-term.
 This award mechanism promotes basic through translational research, including preclinical and clinical research, as well as correlative studies associated with an existing clinical trial to establish proofof-principle for further development in future studies.

 • Pre-Application Submission Deadline: May 25, 2023

 • Invitation to Submit an Application: July 2023

 Areas of Interest

-- Prevention ○ Drugs, antibodies, vaccines, or other novel approaches that can be administered and/or utilized prophylactically to prevent human TBD. ○ Identification, validation, and/or improvement of tick- or reservoir-targeted prevention and control interventions that are safe and non-toxic to non-target species. ○ Understanding the ecology of understudied TBD vectors and reservoirs with emphasis on how it relates to human risk.
+• Prevention ○ Drugs and/or prophylactic antibodies, or other novel non-vaccine approaches that can be utilized prophylactically to prevent human tick-borne diseases ○ Identification, validation, and/or improvement of tick- or reservoir-targeted prevention and control interventions that are safe and non-toxic to non-target species

-The anticipated direct costs budgeted for the entire period of performance for an FY21 TBDRP IDA Award will not exceed $600,000.
-Refer to Section II.D.5, Funding Restrictions, for detailed funding information.
+The anticipated direct costs budgeted for the entire period of performance for an FY23 TBDRP Idea Development Award should not exceed $500,000.